 When implementing technology, another big challenge isn’t technology but people.
 Respondents to our survey said they are looking to hire talent from the private sector but few customs agencies are successfully doing this.
-Agencies need to hire and develop people with the right skills in analytics, social media and emerging technologies—but that is only one part of the story.
-Hands-on experience overseeing seismic change in organisational design and operations is also important.
+Agencies need to hire and develop people with the right skills in analytics, social media and emerging technologies - but that is only one part of the story.
+Hands-on experience overseeing seismic change in organizational design and operations is also important.

 So, how can agencies make themselves more attractive to the stars of digital?
 It’s not just about better salaries, a broader re-think in employment philosophy is needed to consider more flexible arrangements, encouragement of creative solutions and shorter term assignments.

 People challenges extend to the very top of customs and immigration agencies, where too few senior leaders grasp the potential of emerging technologies.
 If senior decision-makers are unsure of investing in emerging technologies, then progress will be slow.
 Leadership must lead with innovation and focus on being an advocate of break down barriers and misconceptions about technology.

 Top two highest-ranked barriers to implementation of emerging technologies